-Braces are a common and almost expected part of growing up (and many adults get braces, too).
+Braces are a common and almost expected part of puberty (and many adults get braces, too).
 To better understand why braces and other orthodontic devices are needed, it helps to talk a bit about the teeth first.

 As you made your way through childhood, your "baby" teeth fell out one by one, to be replaced by permanent, adult teeth.
 Although some people's adult teeth grow in at the right angle and with the right spacing, many people's teeth don't.